List of Kamen Rider Ghost characters: Onari

-As revealed in the tie-in novel Kamen Rider Ghost: Memories to the Future, Onari was an aspiring Mohawk guitarist who encounters Ryū after being saved from a Gamma Assault who arrived on Earth for reconnaissance purposes, eventually taking up the role of Daitenkū-ji's monk out of respect to his rescuer.
+As revealed in the tie-in novel Kamen Rider Ghost: Memories to the Future, Onari was an aspiring Mohawk guitarist who encountered Ryū after being saved from a Gamma Assault who arrived on Earth for reconnaissance purposes, eventually taking up the role of Daitenkū-ji's monk out of respect to his rescuer.
 At some point after the Great Eyeser's defeat, Onari left to establish his own private investigation service after getting into an argument with Javel, which also results in the former jumping into the crossfire between the Kamen Riders and Bi-Kaiser.
 After the battle, Onari returns to Daitenkū-ji, reconciles with Javel once the two settle their differences, and resumes his position as the acting chief priest.

 Onari Yamanouchi is portrayed by Takayuki Yanagi (柳 喬之, Yanagi Takayuki).